ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

 ## Class Patterns

 Class patterns allow you to match objects of a specific class and extract their attributes.
-They use a syntax reminiscent of calling a constructor, but _no object is actually being created in a case pattern_ – instead, Python checks the subject is an instance of that class and then pulls out specified attributes.
+They use a syntax reminiscent of calling a constructor, but _no object is actually being created in a case pattern_--instead, Python checks the subject is an instance of that class and then pulls out specified attributes.
 This is a form of _structured binding_ or deconstruction for user-defined types.

 The basic form is `ClassName(attr1=subpattern1, attr2=subpattern2, ...)`.